cwshu/NCTU_OS_2015_HW3/spec.rst

    - ``start``, ``end``

-      The beginning and ending virtual addresses for this memory area.
+      The beginning and ending virtual addresses for this VMA.
+      The size of VMA should be multiple of memory page's size (e.g. 4KB in x86_64).

    - ``perm(permission)``

       read, write, execute permission for this virtual memory area, just like linux file system permission.

+      For example, we can read variables if they are in the memory with read permission. we can write variables if they are in the memory with write permission. we can execute code if they are in the memory with execute permission.

    - ``inode``, ``image``, ``offset``

       If there is a file mapping to this VMA (sometimes caused by ``mmap`` syscall), these value are about the mapped file.

-      File's inode, file path, and the starting file offset mapping to this memory.
+      (``inode``, ``image``, ``offset``) = (file's inode, file path, the starting file offset mapping to this memory)

       ``man mmap`` for more infomation.